 The Hemmel style has delicately modeled features of the figures round, fleshy face with the exuberance of the drapery in broad planes.

 The Adoration of the Magi

-Another beautiful piece of stained glass is now located at The Cloisters and titled “Theodosius Arrives at Ephesus” which was made in Rome about 1200 AD.
+Another beautiful piece of stained glass is now located at The Cloisters (in NYC) and titled “Theodosius Arrives at Ephesus”, which was made in Rome about 1200 AD.
 This scene is straight out of the book of Ephesians in the Bible.

-The Man of Sorrows and Theodosius Arrives in Ephesus are presently housed in The Cloisters which I was fortunate enough to visit in NYC about three years ago.
+The Man of Sorrows and Theodosius Arrives in Ephesus are presently housed in The Cloisters, which I was fortunate enough to visit in NYC about six years ago.
 These are just a few of the old master pieces from the Renaissance era.

 During the Victorian and Edwardian eras of the 1800’s, stained glass began to be used in non-religious windows of European chateaus.
-They still only used cathedral type glass which is a smooth textured glass of various colors, but the colors began to change for the traditional bright colors to the soft colors which were really more appropriate for domestic windows.
+They still only used cathedral type glass, which is a smooth textured glass of various colors.
+The colors began to change for the traditional bright colors to the soft colors, which were really more appropriate for domestic windows.
 Stained glass made a major advance in the late 1800's and early 1900s during the Art Nouveau period, when American glass makers expanded upon the European cathedral glass by making a translucent "milky" glass known as opalescent glass.
 Many sub-types of glass have been developed since that time.
 In America, stained glass became very popular in the 1960’s and 1970’s.
 And, as we move forward we are seeing new styles and designs.

 Ceiling of St. Patrick's Cathedral